passportxyz/eas-proxy/docs/01-onchain-passport-attestation.md

   hashes field, this is an ordered array, containing th expiration date for each stamp.

-Considering the list of providers above if a user has the `BrightId`, `CommunityStakingSilver` and `Discord` stamps, their attestation will look like:

 #### providerMapVersion

 - this field will be used to indicate the version of the provider map used to